 - Distribute remaining assets in the trust to the beneficiaries

-Even this is a simplified explanation of the reality of what it’s like to be a trustee administering an estate.
-Because you have a fiduciary duty to protect the property in the trust for its beneficiaries, you are at risk of a lawsuit should you make a mistake or if a beneficiary believes you are engaging in self-dealing or other inappropriate activities.
+Yet, this list is a simplified explanation of the reality of what it’s like to be a trustee administering a Trust.
+Because you have a fiduciary duty to protect the property of the Trust for its beneficiaries, you are at risk of a lawsuit should you make a mistake or if a beneficiary believes you are engaging in self-dealing or other inappropriate activities.

 Honesty, Transparency & Accessibility